-This week, Cross Catholic was visited by Fr.
-Marc Boisvert from the Espwa orphanage in Haiti.
-One of his staff members, Nathalie Amyotte, shared a personal story that painted a vivid picture of Haitian poverty and the importance of Fr.
-Marc’s work.
+This week, Cross Catholic was visited by Nathalie Amyotte from the Espwa orphanage in Haiti.
+She shared a personal story that painted a vivid picture of Haitian poverty and the importance of Espwa’s work.

 One night, as Nathalie was getting something to eat, she saw children on the street begging for food.
 They were calling to her by name, because she often would help them.
 But this time, something was different.